-Примечание: If you are using PostGIS 1.5 and a version of PostgreSQL lower than 9.1, you will need to follow a different set of steps in order to install the postgis extensions for your database.
+Poznámka: If you are using PostGIS 1.5 and a version of PostgreSQL lower than 9.1, you will need to follow a different set of steps in order to install the postgis extensions for your database.
 Please consult the PostGIS Documentation for instructions on how to do this.
-There are also some instructions in the previous version of this manual.